The Best And Worst Foods To Buy At Aldi

 Best: Gin

-Gin is a love or hate thing, and if you love it, you need to try Aldi's gin.
-Don't take our word for it that Aldi makes good gin, take the word of the International Wine and Spirits Competition.
-In 2017, they named Aldi's Oliver Cromwell London Dry Gin one of the best in the world (via The Independent), and their smaller batch, more expensive gins took home awards, too.
-Their Boyle's Gin was given two medals (via Lovin), and while you might not be able to find this small batch Irish gin, you can be reassured they put as much quality control into their liquors as they do their foods.
+Gin is a love or hate thing, and if you love it, you simply have to try Aldi's gin.
+Don't take our word for it that Aldi makes good gin, though.
+Take the word of the International Wine and Spirits Competition.
+In 2017, it named Aldi's Oliver Cromwell London Dry Gin one of the best in the world and the chain's smaller batch, more expensive gins took home awards, too.
+Aldi's Boyle's Gin was given two medals .

 Worst: Dairy products with carrageenan

 When it comes to carrageenan, we're still not sure just how bad it is.
-Prevention says this natural thickening agent — often added to low-fat and fat-free dairy products — is possibly linked to an increased risk of cancer, and it's almost certainly connected to several digestive issues.
+This natural thickening agent — often added to low-fat and fat-free dairy products — is possibly linked to an increased risk of cancer, while it's almost certainly connected to several digestive issues (via Prevention).

 Some Aldi dairy products can contain carrageenan, according to findings from the Center for Science in the Public Interest's Clean Labels report.
-While Aldi has removed a lot of additives from their shelves, carrageenan isn't on the list of ingredients left out of their Simply Nature line, and while it's not prohibited by any health agency, the CSPI still lists it as one of the additives those with digestive issues should be cautious of.
+While Aldi has removed a lot of additives from products on its shelves, carrageenan isn't on the list of ingredients left out of their Simply Nature line.
+While it's not prohibited by any health agency, the CSPI still lists it as one of the additives that should make those with digestive issues cautious.

 Best: Red Hot Specials

-Every week, Aldi switches out a big section of their merchandise.
-They'll stock super-good deals on products you might never expect to see at a grocery store — think lawn furniture, tools, and clothing — but it's worth taking your time to look through their Red Hot Specials and other weekly deals.
-You'll find all kinds of good stuff buried in these sections, including seasonal or holiday foods, spices and seasonings you've never seen before, and all kinds of weird stuff.
-A word of warning, though: once these things are gone, they're gone.
-If you see anything you really like, be sure to stock up!
+Every week, Aldi switches out a large portion of its merchandise.
+It will stock super-good deals on products you might never expect to see at a grocery store — think lawn furniture, tools, and clothing — but it's worth taking your time to look through the chain's Red Hot Specials and other weekly deals.

 Worst: Butter

-Getting a good, rich butter means the difference between a good dish and a great one, especially when it comes to baked goods.
-Prices of butter have been steadily on the rise, though, and it's not just at Aldi — in 2017, they were just one of a number of stores who were raising their prices to be more in-line with global demand.
+Getting the right kind of butter can spell the difference between a good dish and a great one, especially when it comes to baked goods.
+Prices of butter have been steadily on the rise, though, and it's not just at Aldi — in 2017, it was just one of a number of stores that were raising prices to be more in-line with global demand.

-Since that's the case and you're going to be paying more anyway, you might as well go for the good stuff — and that's not any of the brands you'll find at Aldi.
-And there is a measurable difference in butter quality, with Kerrygold taking top honors.
-The Kitchn says it's the year-around green grass Kerrygold's cows graze on that makes a difference, and since you can taste it in everything, just go for the good stuff.
+Since that's the case and you're going to be paying more anyway, you might as well go for the good stuff — and that doesn't include any of the brands you'll find at Aldi.
+Kerrygold often takes top honors, as the green grass Kerrygold's cows graze on year-round makes a difference.
+Too bad you can't find it at Aldi.

 Best: The Specially Selected range